DavideZoni/ES1-AOS-20142015/README.md

 ES1-AOS-20142015
 ================

-Template GIT repo for the ES1 and AOS class tutorial
+Template GIT repo for the Embedded Systems 1 and Advanced Operating Systems class tutorial.